 Follow the simple steps below to obtain an initial free TORTOISE stem cell count.
 After you complete TORTOISE, your next free rapid RABBIT stem cell counts will only require a routine 2-3 day cell culture.
+Learn more about what these technologies can do for your research here.

 Serial culture and count your tissue stem cell-containing preparation using your usual culture conditions.